v1.196.0

 • Measurable progress - Provides clear metrics to track improvement over time

-Recent 2024 research comparing different progressive overload strategies found that both load progression and repetition progression led to similar gains in strength (1RM) and muscle hypertrophy2.
-This gives you flexibility in how you implement progressive overload.
+Recent 2024 research comparing different strategies found that both load progression and repetition progression led to similar gains in strength and muscle growth2.
+This means you have flexibility in how you progress.

 1. Increase Load (Weight)

-Research insight: A 2024 study found no significant differences between load progression and repetition progression for muscle growth2.
+What the science says: A 2024 study found no significant differences between load progression and repetition progression for muscle growth2.
+Both work equally well - pick whichever you prefer.

 2. Increase Volume (Sets × Reps)